Independence Township, Michigan: Education

 Independence Township is primarily serviced by the Clarkston Community Schools.

-In 2016, Clarkston High School had an enrollment of 1,930 students in grade nine through twelve.
+In 2016, Clarkston High School had an enrollment of 1,930 students in grades ten through twelve.
 The school is located at 6093 Flemings Lake Road in Independence Township.

 Clarkston High School offers twenty-six varsity sports, and competes in the Oakland Activities Association.
 It is a member of the Michigan High School Athletic Association.

 Renaissance High School is located at 6558 Waldon Road in Independence Township.
 Renaissance High School is for students in grades 9 to 12 who need an alternative to the traditional high school setting in order to be successful.
 Renaissance students must meet Clarkston High School graduation requirements and receive a Clarkston High School diploma.
 Renaissance students are encouraged to participate in athletics, clubs and extracurricular activities offered at Clarkston High School.
 Renaissance students can also take courses at the Oakland Schools Campus, whose Northwest campus is also located in the township at 8211 Big Lake Road.

 Clarkston Junior High School is located at 6595 Waldon Road in Clarkston.
 The school teaches eight and ninth grades.

 Sashabaw Middle School is located at 5565 Pine Knob Lane in Independence Township.
 The school teaches sixth and seventh grades.

-There are six public elementary schools in Independence Township:
+There are seven public elementary schools in Independence Township: